pablo-meier/Pablog/posts/2018-03-01-legacy-code.md

 <small><em>🎵 The song for this post is <a href="https://www.youtube.com/watch?v=Hy8kmNEo1i8">Scatman</a>, by Scatman John.</em></small>

 In 2014, I [built two Android apps][1] for a 5-person startup in about two and a half months.
-In part because of lessons learned from the iOS app, was able to architect it such that it had some features iOS didn't.
-When the CEO asked the CTO if it was possible to port some of the features back into iOS, the CTO said
+In part because of lessons learned from the iOS app, I was able to architect it such that it had some features iOS didn't.
+When the CEO asked the CTO if it was possible to port some of the features back into iOS, the CTO said:

 > The iOS app has a fair bit of legacy code that makes this extremely challenging.